Everything you need to know about Vitamin D

 Where do you find vitamin D?

-The main source of vitamin D is sunlight, which is why it’s often recommended to spend at least 15 to 30 minutes outside every day during spring, summer and fall.
+The main source of vitamin D is sunlight.
+When our skin is exposed to the sun, the body produces vitamin D. This is why it’s often recommended to spend at least 15 to 30 minutes outside every day during spring, summer and fall.
 The sun’s UV rays are strongest between 11:00 and 15:00, so if you’re stuck in the office a lot, try to soak them in with a walk outside during lunch.

 As you can imagine, the Great British winter is not always sunny enough to get a good amount of vitamin D. Fortunately, the body is able to store a supply of vitamin D in fatty tissue and organs (such as the liver) to use during those dark, cold days.